27.6 C

 0

-Recovered from his possession was one sachet containing white crystalline substance suspected to be shabu procured by an operative in the amount of P1,000.
+Recovered from the suspect was one sachet containing white crystalline substance suspected to be shabu which was procured by an operative in the amount of P500.

-Charges of violations of RA 9165, the Comprehensive Law against Illegal Drugs of 2002, are being readied by the arresting police against the suspect who is temporarily detained at the locked up cell of Police Station 1.
+Charges of violations of RA 9165, or the Comprehensive Law against Illegal Drugs of 2002, were filed by the local police against the arrested suspect who is temporarily detained at the locked-up cell of the local police.

 (ROBERT DEJON)